PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 ---
 # Getting Started

-To begin, either [open an existing AGEPRO Input Data file](#opening-an-existing-agepro-input-file), or [create a new case](#creating-a-new-case) from the General options panel.
+To begin, either [open an existing AGEPRO Input Data file](#opening-an-existing-agepro-input-file), or [create a new case](#creating-a-new-case) in **General options**.

-Opening an existing AGEPRO input data file is a common method to start.
+Opening an existing AGEPRO input data file is the typical method to begin with.

 ---